connervieira/Marathon/README.md

 ### Accessibility

 Marathon is designed to be fully accessible to those with visual impairments by making sure the interface works with screen-readers and is easily readable regardless of color blindness.

+### Secure

+Marathon encrypts all passwords, ensuring that your login credentials can't be obtained even if someone gains physical access to the server you run Marathon on.